sleslein/chi-js-design-system-talk/presentation.md

 - Grid System/Layouts

 <!--

+# Foundations
+Comment: These are the foundations of a design system.
+Color is pretty self explanatory.
+Typography refers to the text elements of your UI; the font and size of your text.
+Spacing refers to the white space elements.
+In CSS terms, thing padding, margins, flex/grid gaps etc. Any system of even a small significance is going to logos, and icons too.

+Comment:  One chief goal of the foundations is to ensure visual consistency across the whole system.
+Design system and application system.

 Note: We will focus on Typography, colors, and spacing.

+Comment:  Seems pretty straight forward right?
+I think you'll see the picture is bigger than you might realize.

 -->

 ---